mapbiomas-brazil/mapbiomas-brazil.github.io/README.md

 > Here is available all the scripts used for processing collection 5 of mapbiomas.

-## Summary of mapbiomas code repositories.
+## Summary of mapbiomas code repositories

 ### Biomes
 * [Amazon](https://github.com/mapbiomas-brazil/amazon)